google/ground-platform/baobab/shared/core/src/commonMain/kotlin/org/groundplatform/v2/core/forms/xpath/README.md

 --------------------------------------------------------------------------------

-## Supported ODK XForms Functions
+## Supported XForms Functions

-All standard XPath 1.0 and ODK XForms functions are implemented in `commonMain`:
+All standard XPath 1.0 and XForms functions are implemented in `commonMain`:

 -   **Control Flow & Logic**: `if`, `coalesce`, `once`, `true`, `false`, `boolean`, `boolean-from-string`, `not`, `checklist`, `weighted-checklist`.